 Uploading Documents to SharePoint through FileMaker

 With everything set in place, we can now upload documents through FileMaker into your SharePoint site.
 In order to upload files, we will need to use them to grab your Site ID in SharePoint.
-Below is the URL template.
+You can use the following as your URL template:

 And in the documents in SharePoint, the new document is created!

 The potential of SharePoint and FileMaker integration using Microsoft Graph goes beyond this.
 You can reference all the functionality on their API Documentation.
-There are even more Microsoft programs that can be integrated with FileMaker using Microsoft Graph, such as Excel, Outlook, and Webhooks.
+Even more Microsoft programs, such as Excel, Outlook, and Webhooks, can be integrated with FileMaker using Microsoft Graph.

 Conclusion